Identification of Cider

 have the experience to do it.
 A very good source of

 information can be found on the Marcher Apple Network Vintage Fruit CD.
 This contains reproductions of a number of hard-to-obtain Pomonas and other guides and is invaluable.
-Liz Copas's Somerset Pomona is another source.
+Liz Copas's Cider Apples - The New Pomona is another source.

 But one thing not generally available is a 'dichotomous key' for cider